Fody/Fody/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

+**Minimal Repro**

+Ensure you have replicated the bug in a minimal solution with the fewest moving parts.
+Often this will help point to the true cause of the problem.
+Upload this repro as part of the issue, preferably a public GitHub repository or a downloadable zip.
+The repro will allow the maintainers of this project to smoke test the any fix.

 **Submit a PR that fixes the bug**

 Submit a [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) that fixes the bug.
 Include in this PR a test that verifies the fix.
 If you were not able to fix the bug, a PR that illustrates your partial progress will suffice.
 If you prefer someone else fix this bug for you, please donate to the [Fody OpenCollective](https://opencollective.com/fody/donate) and include a note to that effect in the issue.

-**Minimal Repro**

-Uploaded a minimal solution that reproduces the problem with the fewest moving pieces.
-Preferably a public GitHub repository or a downloadable zip.

 **Expected behavior**